 Skip to content

-Stop Auto-Reload or Refresh Tab on Chrome browser
+Stop Auto Reload or Refresh of Chrome browser Tabs

-One major issue the Chrome browser frustrates its users is the curse of auto-reloading/refreshing the web pages when we are inactive in a particular tab.
+Chrome browser auto-reloads/refreshes web pages when we are inactive in a particular tab to regain memory.

 Why Chrome Auto-Reload?

-By default, Chrome is programmed to automatically erase the data of any open, loaded tabs in case the browser uses a lot of memory.
-It is an automated process initiated to conserve system resources and reduce the pressure off your browser.
+By default, Chrome is programmed to automatically erase the data of any open, loaded tabs if the browser uses a lot of memory.
+This automated process conserves system resources and reduces the pressure on your browser.

 From one perspective, this is the ideal way the browser should operate, as this process will ultimately reduce the chances of your system(or the browser alone) slowing down or crashing.
 It may be better when thinking about how difficult it is to cope with a slowed-down and crashing system rather than wait a few extra seconds for the tabs to reload.